arakelian/json-filter/README.md

 * `store/book/category` would resolve to 4 nodes with values of `reference` and `fiction`.
 * `store/bicycle/color` would resolve to a single node with a value of `19.95`.

+Note that paths do not need to contain array indices, e.g. `[]`.
+In the example above, `store/book` is an array, but the path `store/book/category` implies traversal through the elements of each of `book`.

 ## Installation